Tipalti

 Total Current Liabilities

 Cash equivalents are certain short-term investments with a maturity term of up to 90 days.
+Marketable securities, which are classified as a current asset, are unrestricted securities that can be traded on a public exchange to generate cash proceeds from a sale.
 Current accounts receivable is also called net accounts receivable (reduced by the allowance for doubtful accounts), which estimates collectible accounts receivable.

-Current liabilities include accounts payable, accrued expenses, and other short-term debt or business obligations payable.
+Current liabilities include accounts payable, accrued expenses (including payroll and employee benefits), and other short-term debt or business obligations payable.

 Acid-Test Ratio Example